Morris Gest: Career

 The theatre was the first job that came Gest's way and he gained experience in most of the skills involved in Boston's theatres.
 In 1901, he went to New York and worked for Oscar Hammerstein at the Manhattan Opera House and was promoted to foreign representative.
 He also produced Broadway shows such as Morris Gest's "Midnight Whirl" (1919) with music by George Gershwin and lyrics by Buddy DeSylva.

 After some false starts in production by himself, he teamed up with F. Ray Comstock and in the 1920s made his reputation by the import of Russian productions from the post-Revolutionary regime.
+They first staged a faux-Oriental spectacle entitled Aphrodite, which ran for 148 performances in 1919-20.
+Despite contributions by Michel Fokine (choreography) and Léon Bakst (costumes), it “displayed a gorgeous exterior, but was hollow inside.”
 In 1922 and 1923, Gest and Comstock presented Nikita Balieff's company "La Chauve-Souris".
 They also presented the Moscow Art Theatre directed by Konstantin Stanislavski which reigned over New York drama despite the handicap of Russian dialogue.
 In 1923, he organised the last U.S. tour of Eleanor Duse.

 In 1924, he brought Max Reinhardt from Germany to stage The Miracle to which Gest brought his own talents in publicity and casting.
 These were well needed as the heavy costs of the sets, costumes, and cast of 175 could have meant financial disaster.

 In 1929, he put on Broadway, a presentation of “The Passion Play”.